project-oak/rust-verification-tools/README.md

 ## Known limitations

+This is not an officially supported Google product;
-This is an early release of a research project to enable experiments, feedback and contributions.
+this is an early release of a research project to enable experiments, feedback and contributions.
 It is probably not useful to use on real projects at this stage and it may change significantly in the future.